1978 Major League Baseball postseason: New York Yankees (AL) vs. Los Angeles Dodgers (NL)

 This was the tenth World Series meeting in the history of the Dodgers–Yankees rivalry, and the fifth New York–California matchup in the World Series (1962, 1963, 1973, 1977).
-In a near identical outcome to last year's series, the Yankees overcame a two games to none series deficit to again defeat the Dodgers in six games, repeating as World Series champions.
+In a near identical outcome to last year's series, the Yankees overcame a two-games-to-none series deficit to again defeat the Dodgers in six games, repeating as World Series champions.

-In Los Angeles, the Dodgers blew out the Yankees in Game 1, and overcame a late Yankees' lead in Game 2 thanks to a three-run home run from Ron Cey.
-When the series shifted to the Bronx, the Yankees got on the board in Game 3 off a complete-game performance from ace Ron Guidry.
-In Game 4, the Yankees evened the series in extra innings as Lou Piniella drove in Roy White with an RBI single in the bottom of the tenth.
-Jim Beattie unexpectedly pitched a complete game in Game 5 as the Yankees blew out the Dodgers by ten runs to take a 3–2 series lead headed back to Los Angeles.
-In Game 6, Catfish Hunter pitched seven solid innings as the Yankees blew out the Dodgers again to repeat as champions.
+Tommy John pitched six innings of shutout ball and Davey Lopes homered twice as the Dodgers blew out the Yankees in Game 1.
+In Game 2, the Yankees led 2-1 after five innings, until Ron Cey hit a three-run homer in the bottom of the sixth to put the Dodgers in the lead for good as they went up 2–0 in the series headed to the Bronx.
+Then, the Yankees responded.
+Ron Guidry pitched a complete game as the Yankees got on the board in the series in Game 3.
+Game 4 remained tied after regulation, until Lou Piniella hit a walk-off RBI single in the bottom of the tenth to even the series at two.
+In Game 5, Jim Beattie pitched another complete game for the Yankees as they blew out the Dodgers by ten runs to take a 3–2 series lead headed back to Los Angeles.
+Catfish Hunter pitched seven solid innings in Game 6 as the Yankees blew out the Dodgers again to clinch the title.

 Game 6 of the 1978 World Series was the last for Yankees catcher Thurman Munson, who died in a plane crash on August 2, 1979, at Akron-Canton Airport in Ohio.